-Since the National Park Service purchased the property, park staff have directed their attention to assessing and stabilizing the pre-1862 buildings.
+Since the NPS purchased the property, park staff have directed their attention to assessing and stabilizing the pre-1862 buildings.
 To evoke a sense of the historic landscape, the park staff have also installed several miles of period fencing in key areas.
-The tour road and monuments continue to be maintained as key historic elements to the interpretation and commemoration of the Battle.
+The tour road and monuments continue to be maintained as key historic elements to the interpretation and commemoration of the battle.

 - Cultural Landscape Type: Vernacular

 - Period of Significance: 1861-1865; 1890-1910